Developing a Course Syllabus

 - Using someone else’s ideas or words without appropriate acknowledgement.

-- Submitting your own work in more than one course without the permission of the instructor.
+- Submitting your own work in more than one course without the permission of the instructor in all relevant courses

 On tests and exams: